 - provision of data to support the aims of FoodWasteNet and future activities of FoodWasteNet Members

-Funds will support a range of activities from research or data production through to theoretic, economic, environmental or social studies.
+Funds supported a range of activities from research or data production through to theoretic, economic, environmental or social studies.

 Scope and aims of PoC projects

-Funded projects will be aligned with the overall aim of FoodWasteNet to realise the potential of using food waste & by-products:
+Funded projects aligned with the overall aim of FoodWasteNet to realise the potential of using food waste & by-products: